 - promote trade and investment to enhance bilateral cooperation

-The 8th meeting of the Bilateral Dialogue was held in Beijing in February 2017 with a strong Australian delegation comprising of Australian Government and state government, research and industry representatives.
+The 8th meeting of the Bilateral Dialogue was held in Beijing in February 2017 with a strong Australian delegation comprising of Australian Government and state and territory government, research and industry representatives.

 BDERC discussions include: